Creating Dependent Dropdown Lists

 2. Create a custom record type whose field provides the options to be available in the dependent field.
 The custom record type must contain List/Record fields that reference the custom lists you created for the controlling fields in the preceding step.

-3. Create a custom record instance for each option you want to be available in the dependent field.
+3. Create a custom record instance for each option you want to appear in the dependent field.

 Creating Custom Fields and Setting up Filtering

 Next you use the custom lists and custom record created in the preceding procedure to create and add custom fields to the transaction type or other record type.
-You configure the filtering options on the dependent field.
-The controlling fields determine the options available in the dependent field.
+Using the shirt example, you'd create fields for Shirt Color, Shirt Size, and Shirt Style and apply them to Sale Item.
+You set up the filtering options on the dependent field, in this case Shirt Style.

 To create custom fields and set up filtering:

-1. Create a custom field of the List/Record type for each controlling field.
+1. Create a List/Record type custom field for each controlling field.

-2. For the dependent field, create the same type of List/Record custom field that you created for the controlling fields in the preceding step.
+2. For the dependent field, create the same type of List/Record custom field that you created for the controlling fields.

 In the List/Record field, select the custom record type you created in Step 2 of Creating the Custom Lists and Custom Record Type.

-3. Click the Sourcing & Filtering subtab.
-Complete the following:
+3. Click the Sourcing & Filtering subtab, and complete the following steps:

 1. In the Filter Using column, select one of the controlling fields.